 He is an exceptional saxophone and woodwind player, and artist for Rampone & Cazzani Handmade Italian saxophones.
 He has performed around the globe in small and large ensembles and gives workshops worldwide.
 As a composer and performer, he has appeared on numerous jazz and classical recordings, and has written a series of method books on jazz improvisation, with translations in other languages, along with many compositions, all published by Advance Music, Schott Music and Edition Gruber.
 Roots & Routes (containing 12 of his compositions), was published in 2022 by Edition Gruber.
 He has taken bands to other parts of Africa where he introduces audiences to South African standards and also plays mainstream jazz.

-In 2019 he received a special Honors Award from the Joy of Jazz Festival for his contributions to jazz education in South Africa for the past 30 plus years.
+In 2019 he received a special Honors Award from the Joy of Jazz Festival for his contributions to jazz education in South Africa since 1989.

 He is a Rampone & Cazzani Saxophone Artist - makers of Hand Made Italian Saxophones performing on the R1 Soprano, R1 Jazz Saxello, R1 Jazz Altello, R1 Jazz Alto and R1 Jazz Tenor.

 Since 2011 Rossi has taught annually each summer at the Arcevia Jazz Feast in Marche, Italy.

 He has been involved with the Kanazawa Summer Jazz Clinic and the Kanazawa Jazz Street Festival in Japan since 2018.

 Rossi currently lives in Fermo, Italy with his wife Diane.